Billund, Denmark: Art and sculpture

 In 1991, a 1.3 km Skulpturpark was established in the heart of Billund.
 It is a free nature trail maintained by Billund municipality that features a variety of art sculptures.
 Skulpturpark was developed by a working group with a vision to provide an artistic experience for residents and tourists in a natural environment.
 The route extends along Billund Brook between Billund Trotbane/Enggårdsskolen and the Skovparken quarter and was later expanded to include the area along the Billund Centre.
 The first sculpture erected on the route was "Entrance" by Niels Peter Bruun Nielsen.
 The working group aimed to purchase 25 to 35 sculptures over several years.
 These sculptures include "The Star Animal" by Harvey Martin, "Three toy sculptures" by Poul Bækhøj, "Standing figure" by Keld Moseholm Jørgensen and "The Garden Wife" by Lotte Olsen.

 Billund municipality holds an annual sports and culture gala that takes place every spring to celebrate achievements in sports and culture.
 Candidates are nominated for the previous year and the awards are presented at an entertainment show.

 Libraries and cultural facilities

 Billund Centre is a cultural centre located in the middle of Billund.
 It was built in 1973 and was a gift from the Kirk Christiansen family and Ole Kirk's Foundation to Billund Municipality.
 The centre incorporates several facilities for local residents, including Billund Library, Billund Church, Citizen Service, Grene Parish history archive and Billund School of Culture.

 Billund Library was redesigned by Rosan Bosch to provide a creative space for children to play and learn.
-In 2016, it was nominated for a Danish Design Award.
+It was completed in 2016 and, in the same year, was nominated for a Danish Design Award.